vacp2p/nim-libp2p/README.md

 - Secio
 - Mplex
 - Identify
-- FloodSub
+- FloodSub (with gossipsub being added in the near future)

+This stack reflects the minimal requirements for the upcoming Eth2 implementation.

-#### How to try it out?
+### How to try it out?

-To run this add nim-libp2p to your project's nimble file and spawn a node as follows:
+To run it, add nim-libp2p to your project's nimble file and spawn a node as follows:

 ```nim
 import tables, options